gmcmillan100/docs/ip-routing-cheatsheet.md

 rope to do it.

-# 25   Procket Close Out
+# 25   Packet rocket Close Out

 The ">" marks a lightreading question that tli is responding to.